WeAreWizards/blog/content/articles/looking-at-payments.md

 Without the non-conflicting information you have to reject the transaction.
 You could possibly ask for the user to send some proof by mail but that's a terrible user experience.

 If we manage to get customers to pay us, we then need to separate sales by country and apply the right VAT.
 This gives us the amount of tax we need to pay for each country.

+The UK has put in place something called the VAT Mini One Stop Shop or VAT MOSS (https://www.gov.uk/guidance/register-and-use-the-vat-mini-one-stop-shop).
+This allows businesses to register in only one country and let it redistribute the money after filing a VAT return for other countries on a quarterly basis with the amounts we calculated.

 # Coding
 Now that we have an overview of what the VAT system looks like, let's have a look at the solutions.